 These stacking toys work whether they are in the “right” order or not.

-Tie this to the side of the crib and let your baby tickle the musical buttons with their toes.
+Put your baby down on the mat for tummy time and let them tickle the musical buttons with their toes.

 Give baby their own boom box with this little musical toy that can travel with them.